 Other Things to Do in Galway During St Patrick’s Day

-If you’re spending more than one day in the city, there’s plenty to enjoy beyond the festival.
+If you’re spending more than one day in Galway, there’s plenty to enjoy beyond the festival.

 Top things to do while visiting Galway